Transgender Counselling By Renowned Sex Therapist In Sydney And Australia-Wide Online

 Brain based research has repeatedly shown that female-to-male transsexuals present several male-like characteristics in their neuroanatomy.
-Research conducted in 2010, using MRI techniques, evidenced a shift of white matter structures in the brains of the female-to-male transsexual samples in the direction of biological males, even prior to starting hormone therapy.
+Research conducted in 2010, using MRI techniques, revealed a shift of white matter structures in the brains of the female-to-male transsexual samples in the direction of biological males, even prior to starting hormone therapy.

 Researchers differ in opinion and estimate 0.1% – 1.7% (Fausto-Sterling) of alive birth being intersex.

-COUNSELLING FOR TRANSGENDER AND THEIR PARTNERS, FAMILY
+COUNSELLING FOR NON BINARY, TRANSGENDER, THEIR PARTNERS, AND FAMILIES

 Non binary and transgender people may face serious difficulties with ‘coming out’.
 More often than not, disclosing gender, sexual identity or sexual orientation has resulted in painful rejection by loved ones, friends, and community involving social discrimination and physical violence.
 In addition, there may be confusion over sexual orientation and sexuality in the new gender, or difficulty navigating through boundaries of relationship, sexual consent, and health.